Need help? Call Tony now: 01952 407599

 The Active Discipline

-Here’s what I tell Claude Code:
+Here’s what I tell Claude Code in my configuration:

 Do not create .md files unless explicitly requested.